-Football is one of the most popular sports in U.S. high schools, it’s also the leading cause of high school sports injuries.
-While it’s up to the athlete to decide which sporting events they participate in, it’s very important to keep things like the likelihood of injury in mind when preparing for any sport.
+Football is one of the most popular sports in U.S. high schools, and it is also the leading cause of high school sports injuries.
+While it’s up to the athlete to decide which sporting events they participate in, it’s important to keep things like the likelihood of injury in mind when preparing for any sport.

 Football Still the Most Dangerous High School Sport

 In 2005-06, a group of researchers at Columbus Children’s Hospital reported that high school football players had sustained over 500,000 injuries nationally that year.
 High school football players are at risk for injury up to 4 out of every 1,000 football exposures.